 Adur Residents Environmental Action (AREA) has conducted detailed

 monitoring of traffic levels and air quality, and the results were

-described as "disturbing" at a public meeting on June 22.
+described as "disturbing" at a public meeting in June.

 The meeting heard that pollution near the busy roads regularly exceeds harmful levels, and the problem is worsening as new housing brings significant increases in traffic.